illegalRadish/sokolDoom/README.md

 - The [TryRunTics() function](https://github.com/floooh/doom-sokol/blob/7f7a6777dc15b4553f68423e6eb3bcda1a898167/src/d_loop.c#L714-L842) has been gutted so that it always runs one game tick per invocation and no longer attempts to adjust the number of executed game tics to the wall clock time.

-- The [D_Display() function](https://github.com/floooh/doom-sokol/blob/b2d24da87d7fcc2646cf7a8bdcb2371954fb6c36/src/d_main.c#L166-L180) has been turned into a simple state machine which either executes renders screen-wipe-frame or one regular frame.
+- The [D_Display() function](https://github.com/floooh/doom-sokol/blob/b2d24da87d7fcc2646cf7a8bdcb2371954fb6c36/src/d_main.c#L166-L180) has been turned into a simple state machine which either renders a screen-wipe-frame or a regular frame.

 These 3 hacks were enough to make Doom run within the frame callback application model.

-Game tick timing now happens at the top in the sokol_app.h frame callback, and this is were I accepted a little compromise.
+Game tick timing now happens [at the top in the sokol_app.h frame callback](https://github.com/floooh/doom-sokol/blob/32cc2ecf1bbabd7462dfbf57c9d978a9ed18b6e4/src/doomgeneric_sokol.c#L439-L447), and this is were I accepted a little compromise.
 The original Doom runs at a fixed 35Hz game tick rate (probably because 70Hz was a typical VGA display refresh rate in the mid-90s).
 Instead of trying to force the game to a 35Hz tick rate